Governance of Internet of Things and Ethics of Intelligent Algorithms

 We observe today the construction of new relationships that we are establishing with the machines and other interconnected devices, allowing algorithms to begin to make decisions and to guide evaluations and actions that were previously taken by humans.
 This is still a relatively recent culture and implies important ethical considerations in view of the ever-increasing impacts of algorithmic communication in society.

 Taking into account how recent this hyperconnectivity and IoT digital scenario is, based on the close relationship between intelligent objects, Big Data and Computational Intelligence, or between the so-called “ABC” of Information and Communication Technologies – Analytics + Big Data + Cloud Computing –, we are not yet fully aware of its potential benefits and risks.
-Nevertheless, we must seek an adequate balance in legal regulation in a way that it does not hinder innovation, but ensuring that the law also advances in this area, seeking appropriate standards for new technologies and the IoT scenario.
+However, we must seek an adequate balance in legal regulation in a way that it does not hinder innovation, but ensuring that the law also advances in this area, seeking appropriate standards for new technologies and the IoT scenario.

 Considering this scenario and the lack of adequate regulation by Law, we are experiencing a self-regulation of the market itself and a regulation that is often done through the design of technology, which is known as “techno-regulation”.
 IoT is advancing faster than our ability to safeguard individual and collective rights.